MattLdwig/100-days-of-code/r1-log.md

 ### R1D94

 First half of Learn Python The Hard Way complete and continued testing my trading strategy with Node and some Python libraries.

+### R1D95

+Python - Further exercises and data exploration with Pandas and Matplotlib.